 “We have to take some measures to avoid this in the future.
 Often when these measures are drastic, you have a lot of sympathy and pressure not to take these measures.
 But I think the time has come for us to move houses out of the waterways.
 The public should understand that it is necessary to take such measures to save everybody else,” said the President on the morning after.

 Right away, City authorities got to work.
 Equipment was moved to dredge the Odaw river.
 The Accra Metropolitan Assembly (AMA) demolished hundreds of homes at Old Fadama to clear the area for the dredging of the Korle Lagoon.
 About five buildings on waterways were demolished elsewhere in the city.
 Citizens rallied to clean devastated areas and support victims of the flood.

 That was a month ago

 Right now, the AMA is back to what it does well, implementing half measures.
 A bit of dredging is still underway in the places where the cameras go.
-There’s some amount of cleaning, they are still sweeping the streets, albeit leaving the rubbish on the sides.
-It is scrambling to deal with the homeless situation created by the demolition of homes at Old Fadama.
-It is now looking for a place to resettle the slum dwellers.
+There’s some amount of cleaning, they are again sweeping the streets, albeit leaving the rubbish on the sides.
+It is scrambling to deal with the homelessness created by the demolition of homes at Old Fadama.

 Meanwhile the first victims of the floods, those who lost everything have had to find ways to get by, in addition to dealing with the loss.
 Work has not started on the shelters authorities promised.
 Relief items from the National Disaster Management Organization ended up in the wrong hands.

 Perhaps the meaning of the word drastic has changed because dredging choked water bodies and random demolition of homes do not define it.
-There is a way to change Accra to reflect the true meaning of the word.
+There is a way to redevelop Accra to reflect the true meaning of the change promised.